 The reversing bucket may be quickly activated to stop the boat at any speed, within 1.5 times its length.
 It is possible to shift from full forward to full backward with no strain on the engine as the direction of the water flow is the only thing that is altered in stopping or reversing.

 The absence of high speed cavitation pressure peaks, caused by proximity of the propeller blades to the hull and torque effects, drastically reduces hull vibrations and under water noise.

-The waterjet, not having open rotating parts or under hull appendages, cannot cause damage to aquatic fauna.
+The marine waterjet propulsion system, not having open rotating parts or under hull appendages, cannot cause damage to aquatic fauna.

 The intense water flow and the option of directing it downward, allows the waterjet to oxygenate stagnant waters.
 Furthermore, as water is suctioned to the surface, suspended mucilage is dissipated.

 It is impossible to damage the impeller, shafts or steering and reversing actuators in the event of grounding as nothing protrudes from the keel.

 Therefore, unscheduled down-times are eliminated.
 The increased blade tip clearance of the axial flow impeller, caused by wear after extended use in sandy waters, does not affect speed as dramatically as mixed flow impellers do.